-This RedRock stubby bumper with the fog lights weighs in a 91 pounds, but with that, you get a winch plate rated to 12,000 pounds and two D-ring recovery points rated to 9,500 pounds.
+This RedRock stubby bumper with the fog lights weighs in at 91 pounds, but with that, you get a winch plate rated at 12,000 pounds and two D-ring recovery points rated to 9,500 pounds.
 I rarely need to use it, but a winch is a very useful piece of recovery gear when you do need it.
 And the D-rings points come in handy for many off-road recovery situations.

 The winch plate is recessed, which allows the winch to sit inside the bumper.
 I own a cheap Harbor Freight winch that was easy to install with the provided bolts and holes in the winch plate.